The-OpenDAO/sos-market-api/README.md

-# Polkamarkets API
+# SOSMarkets API

+We forked from Polkamarkets to build SOSMarkets.
-Polkamarkets is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.
+SOSMarkets is an Autonomous Prediction Market Protocol built for Ethereum.

 ## Project Setup